-These recurring patterns might seem ad random, but actually have an order to them, which can be explained by the Elliott Wave Theory.
-In that regard chaos has order in it on a higher scale.
+These recurring patterns might seem ad random, but have an order to them, which can be explained by the Elliott Wave Theory.
+In that regard, chaos has ordered in it on a higher scale.

 2) The mathematical definition of a fractal also says something similar:

-near as from far… Fractals may be exactly the same at every scale.” (source: Wikipedia)
+near as from far… Fractals may be the same at every scale.”
+(Source: Wikipedia)

 - The Fractal Technical Indicator it is a series of at least five successive bars, with the highest HIGH in the middle, and two lower HIGHs on both sides;

-- The reversing set is a series of at least five successive bars, with the lowest LOW in the middle, and two higher LOWs on both sides, which correlates to the sell fractal;
+- The reversing set is a series of at least five successive bars, with the lowest LOW in the midst, and two higher LOWs on both sides, which correlates to the sell fractal;

 - The fractals have High and Low values and are indicated with the up and down arrows.

 See the chart example for up and down fractals.

 Fractals will automatically appear on a trader’s chart if they choose the fractal indicator.
 A word of caution though:

 - On live charts fractals can sometimes appear on the chart with only one candle to the right;

 - A fractal with one candle to the right of it, is an unconfirmed fractal, and it will disappear from the chart if price pierces through that level;

 - Therefore a trader must wait for two candles to the right and then the fractal will always appear on the chart.